-(Note: As you begin working in iStart, the words “Profile” and “Account” are used interchangeably.)
+(Note: As you begin working in StartupCompete, the words “Profile” and “Account” are used interchangeably.)

 At the left side of the page is an orange button with the words “Log In / Register.”
 Click on this button.
-A box with a gold strip will pop up on the screen.
+A box with a orange-gold strip across the top will pop up on the screen.

-If you are “New to iStart”, follow these directions:
+If you are “New to StartupCompete,” follow these directions:

 Click the “Create User Account” blue button.
-A page, “Register for a new iStart User Profile” will appear.
+A page, “Register for a new StartupCompete User Profile” will appear.

-Fill out ONLY the information marked with an asterisk to the right of the request:
+Fill out ONLY the information marked with an asterisk:

 - E-mail address